-We have studied the microscopic solvation structure of Co^{2+} in liquid water by means of DFT-based Car-Parrinello molecular dynamics simulations and EXAFS data analysis.
+We have studied the microscopic solvation structure of Co2+ in liquid water by means of density functional theory (DFT)-based Car-Parrinello molecular dynamics (CPMD) simulations and extended X-ray absorption fine structure (EXAFS) data analysis.
 The effect of the number of explicit water molecules in the simulation box on the first and second hydration shell structures has been considered.
-Classical molecular dynamics simulations, using an effective two-body potential for Co^{2+} -water interactions, were also performed in order to show box size effects in a larger range.
-We have found that the number of explicit solvent molecules has a marginal role on the first solvation shell structural parameters, while larger boxes can be necessary to provide a better description of the second solvation shell.
-Car-Parrinello simulations were found to provide a reliable description of structural and dynamical properties of Co^{2+} in liquid water.
-In particular, they seem to correctly describe both first and second hydration shells.
+Classical molecular dynamics simulations, using an effective two-body potential for Co2+-water interactions, were also performed to show box size effects in a larger range.
+We have found that the number of explicit solvent molecules has a marginal role on the first solvation shell structural parameters, whereas larger boxes may be necessary to provide a better description of the second solvation shell.
+Car-Parrinello simulations were determined to provide a reliable description of structural and dynamical properties of Co2+ in liquid water.
+In particular, they seem to describe both the first and second hydration shells correctly.
 The EXAFS signal was reconstructed from Car-Parrinello simulations.
-A good agreement between theoretical and experimental signal was found, thus strengthening the microscopic picture of Co^{2+} solvation properties obtained by first-principles simulations.
+Good agreement between the theoretical and experimental signals was observed, thus strengthening the microscopic picture of the Co2+ solvation properties obtained using first-principle simulations.

-1 Introduction
+1. Introduction

-The knowledge of the hydration structure of transition metal ions in aqueous solution is of fundamental importance to understand their solvation properties and chemical reactivities.
+Knowledge of the hydration structure of transition-metal ions in aqueous solution is of fundamental importance to understand their solvation properties and chemical reactivities.
 A large number of studies have been performed on this topic, both experimentally1-3 and theoretically.^{4,5} From the theoretical point of view, molecular dynamics (MD) and Monte Carlo simulations are the preferential modeling techniques to provide a microscopic picture of ionic solutions.
-Due to their relatively low computational cost, classical MD simulations were used intensively in the past years.^{6-12} Recently, effective ion-water two-body classical potentials have been developed starting from quantum mechanical ab initio calculations in which the many-body ion-water terms are accounted for by the polarizable continuum model.^{13-15} All the classical MD methods, however, suffer the limitation of the transferability, as a given potential cannot be used to describe different metal-solvent interactions or weakly binding interactions of the metal with other ligand molecules that can be present in solution.
-In fact, a major interest in modeling transition metals in solution is aimed at the understanding of interactions not only with the solvent but also with other coordinating molecules.
+Because of their relatively low computational cost, classical MD simulations have been used intensively in the past years.
+6-12 Recently, effective ion-water two-body classical potentials have been developed, starting from quantum mechanical ab initio calculations in which the manybody ion-water terms are accounted for by the polarizable continuum model.
+13-15 However, all the classical MD methods suffer the limitation of transferability, because a given potential cannot be used to describe different metal-solvent interactions or weakly binding interactions of the metal with other ligand molecules that can be present in solution.
+In fact, a major interest in modeling transition metals in solution is aimed at the understanding of interactions, not only with the solvent but also with other coordinating molecules.

 Classical potential limitations can be circumvented by performing electronic structure calculations.
-Among these methods, Car-Parrinello molecular dynamics (CPMD) simulations - based on Density Functional Theory (DFT) - provide such a theoretical framework, which has become very popular in the past ten years.
-These simulations can be applied in gas,^{16-18} liquid^{19-21} and solid^{22,23} phase.
+Among these methods, Car-Parrinello molecular dynamics (CPMD) simulations-based on density functional theory (DFT)-provide such a theoretical framework; this methodology has become very popular in the past 10 years.
+These simulations can be applied in gas, ^{16-18} liquid, ^{19-21} and solid^{22,23} phases.

-CPMD simulations have been reported in the literature for several metal ions in aqueous solution, namely Li^+ ,24 Be^{2+} ,25 Na^+ ,^{26-28} Mg^{2+} ,29 Al^{3+} ,30 K^+ ,31 Ca^{2+} ,32 Fe^{2+} ,^{33,34} Cu^{2+} ,35 Ag^+ ,27 Fe^{3+} ,36 Cr^{3+37} and Co^{3+} ,38 with varying degrees of success.
-CPMD simulations of anions and neutral metal atoms in solution have also been published, as for example the study of bromide ion solvation reported by Raugei and Klein39 and the neutral silver dipolar atom in water reported by Spezia et al.40
+CPMD simulations have been reported in the literature for several metal ions in aqueous solution, namely Li+,24 Be2+,25 Na+,^{26-28} Mg2+,29 Al3+,30 K+,31 Ca2+,32 Fe2+,^{33,34} Cu2+,35 Ag+,27 Fe3+,36 Cr3+,37 and Co3+,38 with varying degrees of success.
+CPMD simulations of anions and neutral metal atoms in solution have also been published, such as, for example, the study of bromide ion solvation reported by Raugei and Klein39 and the neutral silver dipolar atom in water reported by Spezia et al.40